SexyGoat/TFSCForT85/README.txt

 potentiometer) and outputs 25kHz PWM signals for controlling the speed of a 4-wire fan (or two).

-The analogue input should be between 0V and AREF (pin 5), which is usually the same voltage as VDD but may be lower.
+The analogue input should be between 0V and VDD (+5V).
+If a lower reference voltage is requried, set UPB_POTREF to 1 and connect the potentiometer reference voltage to pin AREF (pin 5).
+The default setting is for VDD to make it convenient to experiment with the project while the programmer is still plugged in, powering the MCU.

 A bonus feature is the ability to read the temperature reported by a single DS18B20 digital thermometer.
 If communication with